rodelor97/GettingCleaningDataWeek4Project/README.md

   - accelerometer_activity_subject_means.csv, for the grouped data set by student and activity

-## Codebooks
+## Codebook and Representation Generation

-Codebooks are found on the parent directory, AccelerometerDataCodebook.html and AccelerometerGroupedDataCodebook.html.
-If you have downloaded and created a new tidy set, you may want to create a new set of codebooks for the data.
-To create a new set of codebooks for the any newly created tidy set, these steps will need to be taken
+Codebook templates, CodeBook.Rmd and CodeBookGrouped.Rmd, are used to generate codebook representations in md and html formats.
+In order to create new representations, you will need to create the codebook data used in the generation process.
+To do this, follow these steps

 1. From the RStudio command prompt in the project folder run commands to install the required libraries
    + install.packages("codebook")